WSBT (AM): Talk and sports

 As network programming moved to TV, WSBT switched to a full service middle of the road format of popular music, news and sports.
 When music listening switched from AM to FM, WSBT began adding more talk programming and reducing music.
 By the 1990s, the station was all talk, sports and news.
 Then as the station moved through the 2010s, WSBT shifted to more sports programming, with the talk shows reduced.

 Schurz Communications announced on September 14, 2015, that it would exit broadcasting and sell its television and radio stations, including WSBT, to Gray Television for $442.5 million.
 The sale, which ended 93 years of ownership by the company, separated WSBT radio from both the South Bend Tribune (which Schurz initially kept), and WSBT-TV (which was sold separately due to Gray's existing ownership of WNDU-TV).
 Though Gray initially intended to keep Schurz' radio stations, on November 2, it announced that Mid-West Family Broadcasting would acquire WSBT and Schurz' other South Bend radio stations for $5.5 million.
 The sale to Mid-West was consummated on February 16, 2016.

 On January 10, 1994, WSBT Radio debut a daily sports talk show with Tom Denin and John Fineran.
 Today the show airs from 5-7pm(ET) with Darin Pritchett as the host.
 The show focus on local sports, specifically Notre Dame athletics.

 FM translator

 On March 30, 2012, WSBT began broadcasting on an FM translator (W241AD) at 96.1 MHz in South Bend.
-The translator had previously been owned and operated by Friends of Christian Radio, Inc. and repeated the Christian Contemporary programming of 104.7 WFRN-FM in Elkhart.
+The translator had previously been owned and operated by Friends of Christian Radio, Inc. and repeated the Christian contemporary programming of 104.7 WFRN-FM in Elkhart.
 It served mainly to fill in the gaps in WSBT's nighttime signal.
 WSBT changes to a different directional pattern after sunset, resulting in marginal nighttime coverage outside St. Joseph County.

 On June 28, 2021, W241AD dropped its simulcast with WSBT (leaving WSBT as AM only) and launched a country music format, branded as "96.1 The Ton", with WQLQ-HD3 as the originating station.

+On July 23, 2024, W241AD has dropped the country music format and returned to simulcast with WSBT with the addition of WQLQ-HD3.